 Under the General Data Protection Regulation (GDPR), a data subject has the right to object to automated processing of their data, and to request that the processing be performed by a human being when that processing could result in a decision which produces legal effects or significant effects on the data subject.
 (Article 22, GDPR).
 In order for the data subject to properly object, they would have to know that they are speaking with a bot, which is where proper disclosure of the bot may be a factor.
 It’s unclear if any of the processing performed by Drift could have a significant legal impact on the data subject.
 For example, if the bot vets a data subject and determines that they are not a good lead, is that a significant legal effect?
 Instead of trying to navigate those waters, Drift errs on the side of disclosure.

-In the US federal legislation has been proposed (The Bot Disclosure and Accountability Act) but has not yet passed.
+In the US federal legislation has been proposed (The Bot Disclosure and Accountability Act) and went live on July 1, 2019.
 The full text of the proposed bill is available here.
-However, the state of California recently enacted a law aimed at deceptive bot practices, and it is expected that other states will pass similar laws.
+The state of California recently enacted a similar law aimed at deceptive bot practices, and it is expected that other states will pass similar laws.

 The California law was drafted with the intent of preventing deceptive practices for commercial and political bots, primarily on social media.
 Think bots that have harmful effects on society, either through influencing elections or even posting fake reviews to falsely impact perceptions of a product or service.
 However, since the law hasn’t gone into effect and we haven’t seen any enforcement actions and interpretation of the law, it’s unclear how this may apply to companies like Drift, who use bots for sales and marketing.
 Additionally, we don’t yet know how this law will apply to bots that send automated emails on behalf of humans.